alexkalitenko125/Simple-neural-networks/README.md

 # Simple neural networks
-This repo contains some simple, but fundamental neural, neural networks.
+This repo contains some simple, but fundamental, neural networks.